A Closer Look at Model Collapse: From a Generalization-to-Memorization Perspective: Model Collapses from Generalization to Memorization

 where $\kappa (\cdot,\cdot):\mathbb{R}^d\times\mathbb{R}^d\to\mathbb{R}$ denotes a distance metric between two data points.
 A higher generalization score $\mathtt{GS}(n)$ indicates that the model generates novel images rather than replicating training samples.

-\paragraph{Remark:} \citet{pmlr-v235-zhang24cn} measure generalizability as the probability that the similarity between a generated image and its nearest training sample exceeds a threshold. \citet{DBLP:conf/icml/AlaaBSS22} assesse memorization via a hypothesis test.
+\paragraph{Remark:} \autocite{pmlr-v235-zhang24cn} measure generalizability as the probability that the similarity between a generated image and its nearest training sample exceeds a threshold. \autocite{DBLP:conf/icml/AlaaBSS22} assesse memorization via a hypothesis test.
 While definitions of generalizability vary across studies, they are fundamentally similar, relying on nearest neighbor distances.

 \paragraph{Highlight of Observations:} The generated data progressively collapses into numerous compact local clusters over model collapse iterations, as evidenced by both the sharp decline in entropy over iterations and visualizations.
 This localized concentration of data points then facilitates memorization in subsequent models, reducing their ability to generate novel images.
 Our claim is supported by the following three findings.